DBaffaleuf-Tac/CLANDESTIN.IO/README.md

 Clandestinio is a python command-line tool to help pseudonymize data **in your test/dev/UAT environments**, on a per-table basis.
 It is based on generative AI to help identify which columns in the table can be considered sensitive as per the GDPR regulations, and eventually substitue data while preserving the semantic.

+It assumes that you have reloaded your live data on a **non production** database server (can be uat, test, development, anything else but production), and can be run at the end of your refresh pipeline for each table you would want to pseudonymize.

 # Disclaimer - Very important
 Pseudonymizing can be irreversible to your data.
 The location of the data to be pseudonymized is specified in a configuration file, but it is easy to make mistakes and point to the wrong server and port.
 There is some protection built in the tool when run in interactive mode but it cannot prevent all user mistakes.